SETU-AIML-2026/AIML-Evolution/topic-04-model-families/unit-01-lecture/talk-01-model-families/talk-01-model-families.md

 # Week 4 Lecture Slides

-Three Ways to Wire a Machine: convolution, recurrence, attention, and the bargain
+Three Ways to Wire a Machine